natanaelfneto/live_cam_object_identifier/README.md

 Version: **0.0.1**

-Receives a live camera URL input and return a screen with the live bradcast image overlayed with identification for some objects
+Receives a live camera URL input and return a screen with the live broadcast image and overlay it with identification for some objects

 <p>
   <a href="#">